Light Clients for Lazy Blockchains

 By the Lipschitz property of the ledger, $|\ledger^{\cup}_r| < \alpha r$, and $\alpha, \nu, u$ are constants.
 Superlight client constructions~\cite{nipopows,flyclient} place $f$ in $\mathcal{O}(\text{poly} \log r)$, and $g$ is in $\mathcal{O}(\text{poly} \log r)$ if standard Merkle constructions~\cite{albassam2018fraud} are used and the transition function $\transition$ ensures the state grows at most linearly, as is the case in all practical constructions.
 In light of these quantities, the result of the above theorem establishes that our protocol is also $\mathcal{O}(\text{poly} \log r)$ and, hence, \emph{succinct}.

-\iflong \restateCompleteness* \else \begin{theorem}[Completeness] Suppose the consensus and execution oracles are complete and the ledger is safe.
-Then, the honest responder wins the challenge game against any PPT adversarial challenger. \end{theorem} \fi \iflong \begin{proof} Suppose that at the end of the zooming phase, the challenger invoked the bisection game between one of the honest responder's peaks, $\left<\dtreesp\right>_i$, and a node $\left<\dtreesp\right>^*$ alleged to have the same position as $\left<\dtreesp\right>_i$ within the challenger's MMR.
+\begin{theorem}[Completeness] Suppose the consensus and execution oracles are complete and the ledger is safe.
+Then, the honest responder wins the challenge game against any PPT adversarial challenger. \end{theorem}

+\iflong \begin{proof} Suppose that at the end of the zooming phase, the challenger invoked the bisection game between one of the honest responder's peaks, $\left<\dtreesp\right>_i$, and a node $\left<\dtreesp\right>^*$ alleged to have the same position as $\left<\dtreesp\right>_i$ within the challenger's MMR.
 By Lemma~\ref{lem:bisection-completeness}, the honest responder wins the bisection game.
 If the challenger starts a suffix monologue instead of the bisection game at the end of the zooming phase, the responder automatically wins the challenge game.
-Hence, the responder wins the challenge game. \end{proof} \fi \ifshort The proof follows from Lemma~\ref{lem:bisection-completeness}, and is provided in the full version of this paper. \fi
+Hence, the responder wins the challenge game. \end{proof}